Jenny’s Purple Meadow

 Many of my Jenny memories come from Camp Oakledge in Warsaw, Missouri.
 I was very lucky to spend two summers sharing a canvas tent on a wooden platform with Jenny and other fellow Girl Scouts.
 One afternoon, Jenny and I canoed about three miles across the Lake of the Ozarks to a hamburger shack perched on a dock.
 I still remember how good that burger tasted because we had powered ourselves across the waters, earning our lunch with our oars.

-In February of 1982, Jenny and I went on a winter campout in Dearborn, Missouri.
+In February of 1982, Jenny and I attended a winter campout in Dearborn, Missouri.
 We shivered together in a tent that we had placed on the slope of a hill.
 When the leaders of the campout organized a midnight hike, Jenny opted to stay in the tent, but I went out.
 We walked to the edge of a clearing in the woods and drank in a breathtaking bowl-shaped meadow all blanketed with deep snow.
 The dark ring of trees circling all that open space was a visual prayer.
 When I think of Jenny, I remember this winter meadow.
 Like her, it is spiritually refreshing and elegant.

 The intense starry sky of the night hike also reminds me of a more recent night.
 A couple of Thursdays ago, a group of Jenny’s close friends made a plan to look at the sky together at 10 pm (eastern time) and send out beams of love to our dying friend.
 Wind chimes, lightning, singing locusts, clear skies and cloudy ones greeted us from Arizona, Missouri, Ohio, Connecticut, and Ontario.
 I thought of how much I love Jenny and cried when I remembered her blog entry about the pain of the biopsy needles.